 We have many types of accommodation to meet each residents individual needs.
 This ranges from high support shared accommodation designed to encourage all residents to learn to live together as a group and individual bedsits for residents who may be a little more independent right through to houses in the community designed for young mums with babies.
 All our accommodation is fully furnished to a good standard.

 Our Training Opportunities

-We have an on site Training Centre delivering City and Guilds accredited Training courses in Employability Skills.
+We have an on site Training Centre (The Hub) where we teach AQA units that lead to appropriate qualifications..
 We also have access to many more opportunities from volunteering at the Canal and Rivers Trust and Southwell Workhouse to volunteering or training courses further away with organisations such as the Princes Trust.
 If you have an interest we will support you to research opportunities.